All Episodes

 We're not forcing them to come here.

-Instead of doing what we can to make it right for American citizens and and and protect the the jobs and the work that uh that there we we seem to be going out of our way.
+Instead of doing what we can to make it right for American citizens and protect the jobs and the work that they're, we seem to be going out of our way.

-You didn't want to do by ports deal, and by gosh, we weren't gonna get to do by ports deal.
+You didn't want the Dubai Ports deal, and by gosh, we weren't going to get the Dubai Ports deal.

-Your thoughts on immigration don't seem to matter a hill of beans to these people.
+Your thoughts on immigration don't seem to matter a hill of beans to these people up in the Senate.

 We've lost control of the border.

-We can talk about now how we're gonna make it more secure, we're gonna get tougher and and all that.
+We can talk about now how we're going to make it more secure.

-Fine and dandy, but we're gonna do that after Simpson Mazzoli in 1986, and it didn't happen.
+Fine and dandy, but we're going to do that after Simpson Mazzoli in 1986 and it didn't happen.

-And we got a new law to replace the old law.
+And we've got a new law to replace the old law.

-Uh and the new law is supposedly gonna have magical components to it, magical powers.
+And the new law is supposedly going to have magical components to it, magical powers.

-This new law is gonna have its own enforcement mechanism.
+This new law is going to have its own enforcement mechanism.

-The power of the law will make these people admit that they're here legal, paid a fine, move to the back of the line, spend thirteen, eight, thirteen years, whatever uh it is to get here.
+The power of the law will make these people admit that they're here illegal, paid a fine, move to the back of the line, spend 13, 8, 13 years, whatever it is to get here.

-The idea that that that we, as a country, have to go out of our way to accommodate these people has been the one thing I've never understood, other than both parties are looking for votes.
+The idea that we, as a country, have to go out of our way to accommodate these people has been the one thing I've never understood other than both parties are looking for votes.

 But the process by which they're going through this, ignoring existing voters and contributors, is still mind-boggling to me.